Edb83/self-isolution/TESTING.md

 - Headings are descriptive of the content displayed even when a search or filter is applied.
 - When a search finds no results, the user is encouraged to add their own content with a link to Add Activty.
 - The title of each page updates in the browser window to indicate where the user is.
-- Any view or action can be reached within four clicks, e.g. from the Home page to confirming deletion of an activity: Profile > View > Delete > Confirm.
+- Any view or action can be reached within four taps/clicks, e.g. from the Home page to confirming deletion of an activity: Profile > View > Delete > Confirm.
 - The Footer contains top-level menu options, excluding Add Activity

 **Intuitive design**

 - In the Navbar the Self Isolution logo takes users to the focal part of the site, the Activities page.
-- Familiar icons have been used across the site for commonly expected actions e.g. add, edit, delete, search, back
+- Familiar icons have been used across the site for commonly expected actions e.g. add, edit, delete, search, back.
-- Toasts pop-ups discretely alert the user when they make a meaningful action i.e. logins and content changes
+- Toasts pop-ups discretely alert the user when they perform meaningful actions i.e. logins and content changes.
 - Activity and Category cards offer different functionality and are therefore styled and structured slightly differently to indicate this difference.
 Activity cards are blue with the image linking to the View Activity page whereas Category cards are green with the image expanding the card to reveal some more information about the category.
 - As a user might expect, modals appear to confirm content deletion.

 **Responsiveness**

 - Pages adapt to a variety of screen sizes thanks to the Materialize grid template and extensive testing in Chrome Dev Tools.
+- Where readability is compromised, page structure is modified to give more space to the elements (e.g. giving username its own row on the View Activity page).
+- As large number of images are used, features such as image resizing, pagination and the `loading="lazy"` attribute keep the data footprint in check.

 **Security**

-- Passwords are hashed using Werkzeug Security.
+Passwords are hashed using Werkzeug Security.

 **Appealing visuals**

-- The card-based design allows for focus on the images uploaded by users
+- The card-based design allows for focus on the images uploaded by users.
+- Simple, bold colours and use of consistent spacing bring clarity to the content.

 ### As a first-time visitor I want...